 Together, we are a vast resource of knowledge and expertise that families can rely on for everything from managing the cost of care, to obtaining the right level of care for their child, and even helping to coordinate ABA Therapy with the child’s entire care team.

-One thing that families realize when they first start working with us is that we are all invested in the quality of care that is available to their child.
+One thing that families realize when they first start working with us is that we are all invested in the quality of care that is available to their children.
 I spend a lot of time talking with families to ensure they are receiving the level of support they need.
 But, I’m not their only advocate– each client has a complete support team to coordinate all aspects of their treatment

 Our billing department is a tremendous resource.
 Crystal Ciszek, our Director of Operations & Business Development, is familiar with all of our families and supports them in a variety of ways.
 Our therapists are highly trained and well supported by our entire organization so that they can deliver the highest quality of care.
 From the top down, our organization is structured to try and take as much of the burden off the shoulders of families as we can.